wealthkernel/api-documentation-guides/docs/isa-declarations/Basics.md

 - has not and will not subscribe to another stocks and share ISA in the same tax year
 - is a resident of the UK (or permitted non-resident)

-After completing a declaration, the customer can continue to make subscriptions for the remainder of the tax year.
-As long as a customer makes at least one subscription in the tax year, the declaration will rollover to the following tax year.
-This will continue indefinitely until there is a year with no subscriptions.
+After completing a declaration, the customer can make subscriptions to their ISA account as long as the ISA is still open.
+The ISA declaration does not expire.

-Following a tax year with no subscriptions, if a customer wishes to further subscribe to their ISA, a new declaration will need to be completed.
+Note that, historically, ISA declarations would only remain valid when contributions were made in consecutive years; this changed in the 2024-25 fiscal year when HMRC abolished these rules.
+All ISA declarations that were completed prior to these changes have been updated and are now valid indefinitely.

 ## JISAs